-- 7.8 The L-shaped terrace of cottages comprising nos 1-9 Little Moor are Grade II listed (NHLE 1072342), first listed on 30th September 1976.
-They are adjoined on the north side by a late 19th century brick-built coach house and stables which served Little Moor House and a penticed extension to the rear adjoining no. 9.
-The terrace of cottages is described in the list entry (Appendix 1) as being of 18th or early 19th century date and of two storeys, albeit that nos 1 and 3 are taller in height. - 7.9 It is obvious in their appearance that the terrace is comprised of more than one construction phase.
-Nos 1 and 3 are more formal in architectural style that nos 5, 7 and 9, and are garden fronted with a central passage providing access to the rear.
-These two cottages are white in a similar style to Little Moor House, whereas nos 5-9 are untreated roughcast.
+- 7.1.11 It is obvious in their appearance that the terrace is comprised of more than one construction phase.
+Nos 1 and 3 are more formal in architectural style that Nos 5, 7 and 9, and are garden fronted with a central passage providing access to the rear.
+These two cottages are white in a similar style to Little Moor House, whereas Nos 5-9 are untreated roughcast.
 Nos 1 and 3 have six-over-six sashes with pilastered doorways and glazed rectangular fanlights, with classical style entablatures above.
-Their principal west facing elevation appears to be relatively unaltered. - 7.10 Nos 5-9 are much more vernacular and plain in appearance, and there appears to have been some alteration or modification to accommodate additional housing.
-No. 5 has eight-overeight sash windows with a round arched glazed fanlight and a stone door surround with keystone and impost bands.
-Nos 7 and 9 have stone door surrounds with no detailing and sash windows. - 7.11 Nos 1 and 3 have always fronted onto Little Moor Lane.
-However, as the course of the lane originally passed in front of Little Moor House, historically this resulted in nos 5 and 7, with 9 around to the side and south facing, fronting onto the minor access and courtyard shared with the cottages at 11-15 and to the rear of Little Moor House.
+Their principal west facing elevation appears to be relatively unaltered. - 7.1.12 Nos 5-9 are much more vernacular and plain in appearance, and there appears to have been some alteration or modification to accommodate additional housing.
+No. 5 has eight-over-eight sash windows with a round arched glazed fanlight and a stone door surround with keystone and impost bands.
+Nos 7 and 9 have stone door surrounds with no detailing and sash windows.

+- 7.1.13 Nos 1 and 3 have always fronted onto Little Moor Lane.
+However, as the course of the lane originally passed in front of Little Moor House, historically this resulted in Nos 5 and 7, with 9 around to the side and south facing, fronting onto the minor access and courtyard shared with the cottages at 11-15 and to the rear of Little Moor House.
 During the later 19th century, the route of Little Moor Lane was diverted to run through the courtyard area and around the rear of Little Moor House.
 This arrangement and relationship with the group of cottages and Little Moor House remains unchanged to the present day.
-As a group of terraced cottages within a small hamlet, fronted by Little Moor House and overlooking agricultural fields to their rear, the immediate setting of nos 1-9 within the hamlet is considered to be relatively unaltered. - 7.12 However, its wider context has diminished in terms of the ability to appreciate the hamlet as an isolated rural settlement, with nos 1-7 now overlooking the entrance to recent residential development along Primula Crescent and the suburban sense of place that this brings.
+As a group of terraced cottages within a small hamlet, fronted by Little Moor House and overlooking agricultural fields to their rear, the immediate setting of Nos 1-9 within the hamlet is considered to be relatively unaltered. - 7.1.14 However, its wider context has diminished in terms of the ability to appreciate the hamlet as an isolated rural settlement, with Nos 1-7 now overlooking the entrance to recent residential development along Primula Crescent and the suburban sense of place that this brings.
 There is some distinct separation between the modern residential development further north along Littlemoor Road and on the north side of the study site, however, which provides legibility to its historical context.
 This is further enhanced by the outward views from rear of the Grade II listed 1-9 Little Moor over the agricultural fields within the study site.